dissyulina/cookle-cookbook/README.md

 ## **A. Strategy Plane**
 ### **User Stories**
 As a new/ unregistered user, I want to:
-1. Be able to search a recipe easily
+1. Be able to search a recipe easily.
-2. See the popular recipes of the site
+2. See the popular recipes of the site.
-3. Explore all recipes that listed in the site
+3. Explore all recipes that listed in the site.
-4. Be able to view a full recipe that I'm interested in
+4. Be able to view a full recipe that I'm interested in.
-5. Navigate intuitively and can spot the Sign Up button right away
+5. Navigate intuitively and can spot the Sign Up button right away.
-6. Understand what the site is about and how it works
+6. Understand what the site is about and how it works.

 As a returning/ registered user, I want to:
-1. Immediately be able to spot the Log In button
+1. Immediately be able to spot the Log In button.
-2. See the newest added recipes on the site
+2. See the newest added recipes on the site.
 3. Once logged in, easily navigate  to my account settings, my cookbook, and other pages available to me.
-4. Be able to Edit or Delete my profile
+4. Be able to Edit or Delete my profile.
-5. Be able to Create a recipe and share it to the site, and to Edit or Delete it afterwards as needed
+5. Be able to Create a recipe and share it to the site, and to Edit or Delete it afterwards as needed.
 6. Be able to Save a recipe that I like to my cookbook, and to remove it from my cookbook as needed.
 7. Be able to give a like to a recipe, and also unlike it as needed.
-8. Be able to write a review on a recipe page, and to edit or delete my review
+8. Be able to write a review on a recipe page, and to edit or delete my review.
-9. Be able to share a recipe on social media easily
+9. Be able to share a recipe on social media easily.
-10. Be able to print a recipe easily
+10. Be able to print a recipe easily.
-11. Find a contact page for my inquiries
+11. Find a contact page for my inquiries.

 As an Administrative Account holder, I want to:
-1. Be able to do all the functionalities as a registered user can
+1. Be able to do all the functionalities as a registered user can.
-2. Add, Edit, or Delete a category of recipes
+2. Add, Edit, or Delete a category of recipes.
 3. Be able to edit any recipes listed on the site as needed.
 4. Be able to delete any recipes listed on the site as needed.
 5. Be able to delete offensive reviews on the site as needed.
-6. Be able to delete/remove a user as needed.

 ### **Online Research**